-In 2011, the Committee reviewed five child fatalities resulting from accidental events.
+In 2012, the Committee reviewed five child fatalities resulting from accidental events.

-- The ages of the 2011 accidental death victims ranged from 1 month to 7 years. - All five decedents in this category were Black. - Four decedents were male and one was female.
+- The ages of the 2012 accidental death victims ranged from 1 month to 7 years. - All five decedents in this category were Black. - Three decedents were female, and two were male. - Alcohol and illicit drugs were contributing factors in the three motor vehicle accident deaths.